howtoscalenn/howtoscalenn.github.io/index.md

 ### <mark style='background-color: #dcffe4'> HP Scaling Laws </mark>

 As discussed above, even muP does not guarantee hyperparameter (HP) transfer across training tokens or bsz.
-To my best knowledge, there is not theory to ensure optimal lr scaling rule for both training horizon and batch size.
+To my best knowledge, there is not theory to ensure optimal lr scaling rule for both training horizon and bsz.
 It's very complicated to predict because every factors like bsz, num tokens, adaptive optimizer's HPs, ... are all correlated.
 So, even though relying on empirical scaling laws may not feel mathematically beautiful, fitting power laws for HPs like lr or bsz given computing budget or training horizon seems reasonable in practice.